-In post 20.20 we looked at isometric compression of a solid object.
-In a gas, or a liquid, the pressure acts equally in all directions (post 17.5), so when a gas is compressed it is subjected to isometric compression.
+In post 20.20 we looked at isotropic compression of a solid object.
+In a gas, or a liquid, the pressure acts equally in all directions (post 17.5), so when a gas is compressed it is subjected to isotropic compression.
 Then resistance to compression is then given by the bulk modulus of the gas (post 20.20).

 However, the relationship between pressure and volume of a gas also depends on the temperature.
 Then pressure, p, is related to volume V and temperature T (on the Kelvin scale, post 16.34) by

 Let’s start by considering a gas that is maintained at a constant temperature.
 This means that heat can flow in or out of our sample (post 16.34).
 Transfer of heat, from a high temperature to a low temperature, is a spontaneous process but heat transfer mechanisms (posts 19.14, 19.18 and 19.19) take a finite time.
 So, we can best maintain a constant temperature if the gas is compressed slowly.
 Now, following the definition in post 20.20, we can define the bulk modulus by

 B =- V(∂p/∂V).
 (2)

 This is a partial derivative (post 19.11) because we are holding the variable T constant while we differentiate with respect to V. From equation1